etzkorn/arctools/README.md

 ### Summarizing PA with a fixed set of minutes excluded

-The `exclude_minutes` argument allows to specify subset of a day’s minutes excluded for computing activity summaries.
+The `exclude_minutes` argument allows specifying a subset of a day’s minutes excluded for computing activity summaries.

-Here, we summarize PA while excluding observatins between 11:00 PM and 5:00 AM.
+Here, we summarize PA while excluding observations between 11:00 PM and 5:00 AM.

 ``` r